eXascaleInfolab/TSM-Bench/README.md

 ## Build Datasets

-Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the DB
+Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the DB.
+The benchmark can be run using
+Dataset 1 or Dataset 2 or both.

 - Build Dataset 1 (takes ~ 10 mins)